 The NBA universe is buzzing about the free agent king of basketball, LeBron James, who recently signed a four-year contract with the Los Angeles Lakers.
 Now, even Las Vegas gives the Lakers the second or third best chance to win it all this season — somewhat prematurely, perhaps.
-But whatever the odds, it’s safe to say the Staples Center is bound to see quite a show.
+But whatever the odds, Showtime has returned to Staples Center.

 While the Golden State Warriors have won three of the last four NBA Finals, beating James and his Cleveland Cavaliers in each of those series, the run-and-gun ballers from the Bay Area are relative newcomers to playing for championships.
 James, on the other hand, has been to a mind-numbingly ridiculous nine straight Finals appearances.
 (He won three out of nine.)